What do we mean by equality, diversity and inclusion?

 Currently we’re exploring how the Lambeth Together EDI Working Group can support the reduction of health inequalities in areas such as maternity services for Black, Asian and Multi-Ethnic communities.

 We’re also looking at health inequalities experienced in people diagnosed with severe mental illness, chronic respiratory disease, high blood pressure, diabetes, chronic pain and among people who receive a cancer diagnosis.

 We know that the COVID-19 Pandemic has highlighted and worsened inequalities across South East London, with some people having less ability to access support and services than others, which has impacted disproportionately on the health and wellbeing of certain communities.
-The Lambeth Together EDI programme builds on existing work to share knowledge, good practice and use data to identify, monitor and reduce the negative impact of health inequalities in Lambeth.
+The Lambeth Together EDI Working Group builds on existing work to share knowledge, good practice and use data to identify, monitor and reduce the negative impact of health inequalities in Lambeth.